argoproj/argo-workflows/docs/multi-cluster.md

 This mode only listens to workflows within the controller's cluster.
 You cannot create workflows in other clusters - you must install a workflow controller in every cluster you create workflows in.

-### Typically, Not Suitable With Managed Namespace Install
+### Othogonal Managed Namespace Install

 This feature is orthogonal to managed namespaces.
-If you install in namespace-mode but configure multiple clusters - you can only run manage workflow pods in the namespace with exactly the same name, regardless of cluster.
+If you install in namespace-mode but configure multiple clusters/namespaces, you will be able to run workflow pods in other clusters/namespaces.

+This might not have been your original intention.

 ### Networking